SuprenumDE/Dense_NN/README.md

 **... and all this without a gigantic framework such as TensorFlow!**

-Dense_NN, *version 0.1.09* dated September 3, 2025, was developed under ISO standard C++20 and Eigen version 3.4.0.
+Dense_NN, *version 0.1.20* dated November 14, 2025, was developed under ISO standard C++20 and Eigen version 3.4.0.
 I would be delighted if this project is helpful to you and you use it or contribute to it.

 Dense_NN can be [installed](https://github.com/SuprenumDE/Dense_NN/tree/main/installation%20files) on *Windows using an msi file*, and the program execution arguments are displayed via “help”: